ttappr/powershell-interactor/README.md

 `manifest.json` could accomplish this, but I didn't have any luck.
 I tried importing the webpage facing script of the extension into the background service worker, but wasn't sure how to proceed since I'd have to redo the messaging passing between the middle script and web page.
+Plus the service worker may not stay loaded - so same problem I have with the "middle" component put inside the popup.

+The next direction I'll likely take is a content page approach with injecting Javascript into the browser's active window.
+Maybe the API's used could be be the same, or similar, to what's in between "middle" and worker in the sequence diagram now.

 ## Setup